A coupled cluster framework for electrons and phonons: Application to ab initio calculations of periodic solids

 We can draw two conclusions from these finite-size ep-CC calculations.
 First, using the PT2 estimate of the coupled amplitudes provides EOM results that are similar to the converged CC results, but the converged CC amplitudes provide EOM results that are systematically lower.
 This suggests that the converged CC ground state is probably not necessary to obtain reasonable excited-state properties of typical large-gap insulators.
 Second, we find that the band-gap renormalization becomes unexpectedly large as the size of the basis set is increased.
 This affect appears to be largely due to the unoccupied-unoccupied (virtual-virtual, or VV) block of the electron-phonon matrix elements which do not appear in the widely used Allen-Heine-Cordona (AHC) treatment\cite{Allen1976,Allen1981}.
 This could indicate that the Hamiltonian of Equation~\ref{eqn:EPC} does not properly describe the electron-phonon coupling between unoccupied bands which does not enter into typical calculations.
 Alternatively, it could be due to the small finite size of the simulation.

 Results for a larger supercell are shown in Table~\ref{tab:diamond2}.

-These results are not constrained to compute the direct gap, so the 2x2x2 supercell should be viewed as a finite-size approximation to the ZPR of the indirect bandgap.
+These results are not constrained to compute the direct gap, so the results for 2x2x2 and 3x3x3 supercells should be viewed as finite-size approximations to the ZPR of the indirect bandgap.
 These results affirm that using CCSD-PT2 amplitudes in the EOM calculation is a reasonable approximation.
-The ZPR decreases in magnitude going from 1x1x1 to 2x2x2 which is consistent with the smaller ZPR for the indirect gap.
+The ZPR is smaller for larger supercells which is consistent with the smaller ZPR for the indirect gap.
 Though the simulation cell is still too small for a reliable extrapolation, the numbers are consistent in magnitude with results that have been reported in the literature.
 The slow and oscillatory convergence of the ZPR of diamond with supercell size is a well-known problem\cite{Monserrat2014,Ponce2015,Zacharias2016}.